frogkoby/powerapps-docs/powerapps-docs/cards/tutorials/simple-shopping-list.md

 ### Add the Power Fx expression

-1. With the button selected, add in the following line of code into the Power Fx editor at the top: `Collect(myGroceryList, theNewItem)`
+1. With the button selected, add in the following line of code into the Power Fx editor at the top: `Collect(MyGroceryList, TheNewItem)`

 This PowerFX expression will append the contents of the `theNewItem` field to the `myGroceryList` table.